graalvm/graalvm-demos/native-image/preserve-package/README.md

     sdk install java 25.ea.29-graal
     ```

-2. Download or clone this repository and navigate into the `native-image/preserve-package` directory:
+2. Download or clone this repository, and navigate into the `native-image/preserve-package` directory:

     ```shell
     git clone https://github.com/graalvm/graalvm-demos
     cd graalvm-demos/native-image/preserve-package
     ```

-## Example using Reflection on the JVM
+## Example Using Reflection on the JVM

-The `ReflectionExample` class uses command line argument values to
-reflectively create an instance of a class and invoke a method with a
+The `ReflectionExample` class uses command line argument values to reflectively create an instance of a class and invoke a method with a provided argument.
-provided argument.
 The core code is:

 ```java
     Class<?> clazz = Class.forName(className);